johnreyev/supercode-get-sheets-list/README.md

-# Readonly Sheet API v4
+# Get Spreadsheet List of Sheets

-A [Supercode](http://gosupercode.com) function that reads spreadsheet via sheet api v4.
+A [Supercode](http://gosupercode.com) function that gets spreadsheet list of sheets information.

 ## Sample Usage